 - Make sure Inherit is selected so new jobs will have this property.

-4) Now that the property is added, restart PlanSwift and pull in a job to see if the new option appears.
+10. With the property now added, restart PlanSwift and pull in a job to see if the new option appears.
 It should come up on the second screen when adding a new job.

-6) Lastly, to edit old jobs and input this property, select an old job and click the 'Properties' button, and it should let you input your new property.
+14. To edit old jobs and input this property, select an old job and click the Properties button; it should let you input your new property.